 They’ve also cut out the “middleman,” aka the sales rep, to both streamline the process and cut down on costs.

-Lenda claims to save at least $8,000 per refinance by eliminating the broker and going with a direct-to-consumer approach, although the rates/fees I saw didn’t seem all that different from what I’ve seen elsewhere.
+Lenda claims to save at least $8,000 per refinance by eliminating the mortgage broker and going with a direct-to-consumer approach, although the rates/fees I saw didn’t seem all that different from what I’ve seen elsewhere.

 That’s all good and well, but will they actually be able to shorten the process and reduce the burden on the consumer?
 Time will tell on that one.